 You might also enjoy…Let’s Be Real: Five Things Every Mom Needs to Understand

-Home is where life happens, and I’m tired of having to pretend that it doesn’t.
-Now, I’m not saying throw your hands up in defeat and let your house turn into a science experiment of rotting clutter and mold.
+Home is where life happens, and I’m sorta over pretending that it doesn’t.
+Now, I’m not saying we should all throw our hands up in defeat and let our homes turn into a science experiment of rotting clutter and mold.
 But there has to be a happy medium between an episode of Hoarders and Ms. Martha Stewart.
-Find it and go make peace there.

 Let’s not be so plastic.
 We invite people over to spend time with us but don’t allow them into the home we really live in.
-We’re hell bent on entertaining guests in some strange alternate ultra-perfect reality that we wish existed but know doesn’t because no breathing human being could actually do life there.
+We’re hell-bent on entertaining guests in some strange alternate ultra-perfect reality that we wish existed but know it doesn’t because no breathing human being could actually do life there.

 It’s just a house.
 And this is just life.
 And I care way more about hearing what you need to vent about than I care about the fact my sink needs to be shined.

 If you come to my house right now, you will find the kitchen sink sprayer flops to one side because it’s broken.
 The soap dish that should be attached to the wall of my shower was busted off by my oldest son last week.
 There’s a little hole in my ceiling where, just recently, a plant hook pulled out and crashed—with the plant—to the floor.

 But that’s okay, because I’m going to assume that you’re dropping by to see me, not to inspect the composition of my ceiling.

 Is my house picked up?
 Usually.
 Unless the recurring battle of children/schedules/life has dropped another bomb of chaos in the middle of the living room.
 But if that’s the case, I can be okay with it because walking into a house that looks straight out of a magazine has never made me feel welcome.
 It makes me feel like I need to hold my breath and keep my hands to myself—and there ain’t no love in that, ladies.